-There are plenty of articles throughout this site that will help you to make those dietary changes but if you need some more guidance, check out the Resources page for more information on our weekly meal plans…
+There are plenty of articles throughout this site that will help you to make those dietary changes but if you need some more guidance, check out PCOS Foodies for more information on our weekly meal plans…

 Movement and exercise helps with the movement of food and air through the digestive tract so it will help to alleviate bloating (7) – not to mention all of the other benefits of exercise as it specifically relates to polycystic ovarian syndrome).